kite-sdk/kite-docs/introduction-to-datasets.md

 ## Configuration Options

-While you need only a URI and schema to create a dataset, you can enhance the performance of your dataset with additional configuration.
+While you need only a URI and schema to create a dataset, you can use properties for additional control over how Kite reads or writes your data.

 ### Column Mapping

-Column mapping allows you to configure how your records should be stored in HBase for maximum performance and efficiency.
+HBase requires that you use column mapping to configure how your records should be stored.
 You define column mapping in JSON format in a data-centric way.
 Kite stores and retrieves the data correctly.

 See [Column Mapping][column-mapping].
 See also the [CLI mapping-config command][cli-mapping-config].